-Press R to turn the rear window defroster on.
+Press " to turn the rear window defroster on.
 An indicator light on the button will illuminate when active.
-The rear window defroster turns off automatically after a predetermined amount of time, if a low battery condition is detected or when the ignition is turned to the 1 (LOCK) or 2 (ACC) position.
+The rear window defroster turns off automatically after a predetermined amount of time, if a low battery condition is detected or when the ignition is turned off or to the accessory position.
 To manually turn off the rear window defroster at any time, press the control again.